apache/nuttx/boards/arm/stm32l4/nucleo-l432kc/README.txt

   there is a lot of help on the internet).

   Using Sourcery CodeBench from http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/overview
-    Download and install the latest version (as of this writting it was sourceryg++-2013.05-64-arm-none-eabi)
+    Download and install the latest version (as of this writing it was sourceryg++-2013.05-64-arm-none-eabi)

    Import the  project from git.